10 Tips to Foster a Sweet Sibling Relationship From the Start

 Research shows that when parents discuss the baby’s feelings and needs, preschoolers interact more positively with their siblings, even a year later.[i]
 “Look at Martina’s face…How do you think she’s feeling?
 What can we do to help her?”
 You can further humanize your youngest by using her name, instead of calling her “the baby.”

 This also works in reverse.
 Talk to the baby, in front of the older child, about the sibling’s needs and emotions.
 “Your brother is sad right now, so he needs extra hugs...
-Your sister needs time with her mom, too.”
+Your brother needs time with his mom, too.”
 Can the baby understand?
 Over time, she will.
 Most important, this helps your older child feel that his needs are as important to you as the baby’s.
 Acknowledging feelings raises the EQ of everyone in your family.

 3. Bring the baby into the big kid's world.